xyproto/png2svg/README.md

 Like above, but with progress information while the image is being generated:

     png2svg -v -l -o output.svg input.png

+Same as above, but also reduce the number of colors to 16:

+    png2svg -v -l -n 16 -o output.svg input.png

 ## Packaging status